Seetharamkoya/Apache-proxy-VM-/README.md

 > sudo systemctl enable firewalld

-To serve the server on the specified port and service can be enabled.
+For serving on the specified port, with security/firewall service can be enabled.

 > sudo firewall-cmd --zone=public --add-port=8080/tcp --permanent